sassanostvar/hopperscapes/hopper_vae/segmentation/README.md

 # Segmentation

-Analysis of wing morphology and patterning poses a multiclass semantic segmentation problem.
-Some of the tasks like identifying the wing area, spots, and pigmentation domains are relatively trivial.
-Other tasks like segmenting the venation network are more challenging.
+Quantitative analysis of wing morphology and patterning requires accurate localization of the respective structures in imaging data.
+Identification of distinct structures can be posed as a multi-task semantic segmentation problem.

+Depending on the species, some of the features like the wing outline, spots, and pigmentation domains are more or less trivial to segment.

+Other features like the venation network can be challenging to segment when sample illumination is not optimal and the venation network is occluded by the other features.

-We use a multi-step approach to the segmentation problem as outlined below.
+We use a multi-step multi-resolution approach to the segmentation problem as outlined below.

 ## 1. First-pass multi-task semantic segmentation
-The first segmentation model (models.HopperNetLite) is a compact UNet with ~100k trainable paramters for multi-task semantic segmentation.
-This model is trained on downsampled images and used during pre-processing to help standardize the dataset before fine-grained downstream analyses.
+The first segmentation model (models.HopperNetLite) is a compact multi-head UNet with ~100k trainable paramters and configurable heads supporting multiple semantic segmentation tasks.
+We train the model on downsampled and padded images (512x512 or 1024x1024) and use the model in pre-processing to standardize the dataset for downstream analysis.

-We adopt supervised learning using a composite loss function to train the model on four semantic segmentation tasks for wing outlines, spots, pigmentation domains, and venation.
+We adopt supervised learning to train the model using a composite loss function for semantic segmentation tasks targeting (1) wing outlines, (2) spots, (3) pigmentation domains, and (4) venation networks.

 <p align="center">
 <img src="../../assets/sample_record.png", style="max-width: 600px;">
 </p>

+### Loss function
-The composite loss function is defined in [loss.py](loss.py) and configured in [configs.py](../configs.py).
+A composite loss function is defined in [loss.py](loss.py) and configured in [configs.py](../configs.py).
+The criterion is designed to accommodate extreme class imbalance and task-specific morphological features.
+We use binary cross entropy (BCE) and soft Dice loss for wings, focal loss and soft dice loss for spots, BCE, soft Dice, and soft-cLDice for veins, and cross entropy loss for pigmentation domains.

+### Training
+To ensure stable training performance, we implement gradient clipping and dynamic freezing/unfreezing of heads based on preset threshold Dice scores during model training.

+### Performance
-This simple model manages to solve the wing, pigmentation domain, and spots segmentation problems, but struggles with the venation network.
+In practice, the wing Dice scores saturates quickly, followed by the pigmentation domains and spots, in that order.
+As expected, HopperNetLite struggles with the venation network.

 ## Datasets
 The train, valid, and test sets are organized as follows: